ndelrossi7/giotto-sphinx/source/subsections/tipsandtricks/howtosubsetgiottoobject.rst

 			 :alt: HMRF Whole Brain by group 2

 *********************************************************************
-6. Create a new Giotto object by subsetting selected clusters
+6. Create A New Giotto Object By Subsetting Selected Clusters
 *********************************************************************

 .. code-block::